LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

 - [Coding our own sampler](#coding-up-our-own-sampler)
 - [Next Steps](#next-steps)

+---

 ## The End Result

 If you're short on time, this will be the only section that you need to look at.
-A general understanding of this topic will allow us to move on to future topics in Rejection Sampling and MCMC methods.
+A general understanding of this topic will allow us to move on to future topics in **Rejection Sampling** and **MCMC** methods.

-Let's say you have a normal probability distribution function (pdf) and it's cumulative distribution function (cdf).
-From the below gif you can see if we invert the cdf and plug in some uniform samples from 0 to 1 then we get samples representative of the normal probability distribution.
+Let's say you have a **normal probability distribution function (pdf)** and its **cumulative distribution function (cdf)**.
+From the GIF below, you can see that if we invert the cdf and plug in some uniform samples from 0 to 1, then we get samples representative of the normal probability distribution.

 <div style="text-align: center;">
   <img